fatihemirhangungor/fatihemirhangungor/README.md

 <br />

-Hi, I'm Fatih Emirhan Güngör, a senior software engineering student from Turkey.
+A senior software engineering student from Turkey.

 <!--
 - 🔭 I’m currently in third grade at [Uskudar University](https://uskudar.edu.tr/).